jamestalmage/stream-to-observable/readme.md

 Type: `Promies`<br>

 If provided, the Observable will not "complete" until `await` is resolved.
 If `await` is rejected, the Observable will immediately emit an `error` event and disconnect from the stream.
 This is mostly useful when attaching to the `stdin` or `stdout` streams of a  [`child_process`](https://nodejs.org/api/child_process.html#child_process_child_stdio).
-In that case, those streams will usually not emit `error` events, even if the process exits with an error code.
-This provides a convenient means to reject the Observable if the child process fails.
+Those streams usually do not emit `error` events, even if the underlying process exits with an error.
+This provides a means to reject the Observable if the child process exits with an unexpected error code.

 ##### endEvent

 Type: `String` or `false` <br>
 Default: `"end"`

-If you are using an `EventEmitter` or non-standard Stream, and it emits something other than `end` events, you can manipulate which event causes the Observable to be completed.
+If you are using an `EventEmitter` or non-standard Stream, you can change which event signals that the Observable should be completed.

 Setting this to `false` will avoid listening for any end events.

-Setting this to `false` and providing an `await` Promise will cause the Observable to resolve immediately with the `await` Promise (it will not listen to any further `data` events once the Promise is resolved).
+Setting this to `false` and providing an `await` Promise will cause the Observable to resolve immediately with the `await` Promise (the Observable will remove all it's `data` event listeners from the stream once the Promise is resolved).

 ##### errorEvent

 Type: `String` or `false` <br>
 Default: `"error"`

-If you are using an `EventEmitter` or non-standard Stream, and it emits something other than `error` events, you can manipulate which event causes the Observable to be closed with an error.
+If you are using an `EventEmitter` or non-standard Stream, you can change which event signals that the Observable should be closed with an error.

 Setting this to `false` will avoid listening for any error events.